Farfel tells a special Fairy Tale infused halloween story to the gang. Previously titled Cat Lady Roulette.

-At least on the back porch, most of the noise would be muffled.
+At least on the back porch, the brash ding-dong of the doorbell would be muffled.

-“Why don’t you tell a story,” Bob prompted.
+“Why don’t you tell us a story,” Bob prompted.
 After all, they had the whole night.

-“Ooh, you do tell good stories, Uncle Farfel.
-How about one like the Litter Box Monster?”
+“Yes!
+You tell good stories, Uncle Farfel.
+How about another one like the Litter Box Monster?”